WOODCLIFF LAKE, N.J.--(BUSINESS WIRE)--

 About Eagle Pharmaceuticals, Inc.

-This press release contains forward-looking information within the meaning of the Private Securities Litigation Reform Act of 1995, as amended and other securities laws.
+This press release contains forward-looking information within the meaning of the Private Securities Litigation Reform Act of 1995, as amended, and other securities laws.
 Forward-looking statements are statements that are not historical facts.
-Words such as “will,” “continue,” “may,” “believe,” “intends,” “anticipate(s),” “plan,” “enables,” “potentially,” “entitles,” and similar expressions are intended to identify forward-looking statements.
-These statements include statements regarding future events including, but not limited to: Eagle’s ability to defend against third party attempts to design around or invalidate its patents; successful compliance with FDA and other governmental regulations applicable to product approval, manufacturing facilities, products and/or businesses; the FDA’s ability to approve any drug applications referencing BENDEKA prior to December 2022; the ability of generic TREANDA products to enter the market prior to 2022; Eagle’s market protection for BENDEKA; the commercial success of Eagle’s commercial portfolio, including BENDEKA; successful compliance with FDA and other governmental regulations; the ability of Eagle to deliver sustained shareholder value over time; and other factors that are discussed in Eagle’s Annual Report on Form 10-K for the year ended December 31, 2017, and its other filings with the U.S. Securities and Exchange Commission.
+Words and phrases such as “will,” “expected,” “we believe,” “committed,” “plan,” “promise,” “may,” “enables,” “potential,” and similar expressions are intended to identify forward-looking statements.
+These statements include, but are not limited to, statements regarding future events, including: the performance of our marketed products, including BENDEKA; statements regarding the collaboration between Eagle and Teva; statements regarding royalty payments that Teva may be obligated to make in connection with the revised licensing agreement; the ability to maintain BENDEKA’s orphan drug exclusivity; success of Eagle’s commercial relationship with Teva and the parties’ ability to work effectively together; whether Eagle and Teva will successfully perform their respective obligations under the revised licensing agreement and any other agreements in effect between Eagle and Teva; the outcome of any litigation involving BENDEKA or any litigation that may have an impact on BENDEKA or on our relationship with Teva; and the strength and enforceability of our intellectual property rights with respect to BENDEKA.
 All of such statements are subject to certain risks and uncertainties, many of which are difficult to predict and generally beyond Eagle’s control, that could cause actual results to differ materially from those expressed in, or implied or projected by, the forward-looking information and statements.
-Such risks include, but are not limited to whether Eagle’s management and/or board of directors will be effective in managing Eagle’s business and future growth, as well as the other risks described in Eagle’s filings with the U.S. Securities and Exchange Commission.
+Such risks include, but are not limited to: the risk that the benefits of the revised license agreement described above are not realized; the continued willingness of Teva to collaborate with Eagle; the risk that the conditions necessary for the increased royalty payments to take effect will not be realized; the outcome of ongoing or future litigation; the risk that Eagle’s orphan drug exclusivity for BENDEKA may be rescinded, withdrawn or waived prior to the expiration of such orphan drug exclusivity; Eagle’s ability to protect its intellectual property; dependence on third parties; other risks inherent to drug development and commercialization; and other risks described in Eagle’s filings with the U.S. Securities and Exchange Commission.
 Readers are cautioned not to place undue reliance on these forward-looking statements that speak only as of the date hereof, and we do not undertake any obligation to revise and disseminate forward-looking statements to reflect events or circumstances after the date hereof, or to reflect the occurrence of or non-occurrence of any events.